 The Potter’s Clay

 But as an artist that has dabbled in pottery before, I can tell you that clay has a mind of it’s own.
-It needs guidance on the potter’s wheel, direction or it will just flop and collapse into itself.
-In the same way, Our Heavenly Father steers us, so we don’t self-implode- destroy ourselves from the inside.
+It needs direction on the potter’s wheel, direction or it will just flop and collapse into itself.
+In the same way, our heavenly Father steers us, so we don’t self-implode, so we don’t destroy ourselves from the inside.
 He tries to keep our heart and soul safe, but with our free will, we can get off track.